-Use only the two (2) supplied transformers (or UL listed equivalent) to power the telephone entry and access control system and any 26, 30 and 31 Bit wiegand input devices that use 16.5 VAC, 20 VA.
-DO NOT power any other devices (expansion boards, electric strikes, magnetic locks etc.) from these power transformers.
+Use only the two (2) supplied transformers (or UL listed equivalent) to power the telephone entry system (16.5 VAC, 20 VA).
+DO NOT power any other devices (electric strikes, magnetic locks etc.) from these power transformers.

 Note: Transformers are not supplied on units sold outside the United States.
 An Inherently Protected Transformer must be used to power this device.
-Use only transformers that are listed by a recognized testing laboratory to power the telephone entry system.
+Use only transformers that are listed by a recognized testing laboratory to power the telephone entry